How to Apply for Tax-Exempt Status: Form 1023-EZ - What is it, and can you use it?

 For example, if you estimate a low budget and you end up raising more than $50,000, the IRS doesn’t come back and penalize you - or even assess the extra $325 in IRS Filing Fees after the fact.

-They just accept your best guess on a sort of “Scout’s Honor”.
+They accept your educated guess on a “Scout’s Honor” of sorts.

 This may be the most surprising fact about the IRS filing process...because the IRS is well-known for collecting money - mostly from people who make a “mistake” on their tax return, but in this situation, that is not the case.